Environmental Justice Foundation: History

 The Environmental Justice Foundation was founded in London, UK in 2000 and became a Registered Charity in August 2001 by Steve Trent and Juliette Williams.
 EJF's creation was a response to the human suffering and environmental degradation that its founders witnessed in their work as environmental campaigners.

 This experience had led both founders to conclude that the basic human rights of people in the world's poorest countries often depend on those people's access to a healthy environment for food, shelter and a means to make a living.

 EJF undertook its first campaign in 2001: defending a community's fishing rights in Cambodia.
 As a result of training and documentation programmes, a national network – the Fisheries Action Coalition Team – was founded.
-The Fisheries Action Coalition Team is a coalition of NGO consisting 12 NGOs, both local and international, which was localised from NGO Forum.
+The Fisheries Action Coalition Team is a coalition of NGO consisting of 12 NGOs, both local and international, which was localised from NGO Forum.
 A campaign report called Feast or Famine was produced and presented to policymakers at a meeting hosted by the British Ambassador to Cambodia, proving to be a catalyst for the issue in the country as well as securing international support.

 EJF expanded its work to encompass the pesticide endosulfan (2002), trafficking of wildlife (2003), shrimp trawling and shrimp farming (2003), illegal, unreported and unregulated IUU fishing (2004), cotton production (2004) and climate refugees (2009).

-Areas of work and EJF's approach
+Areas of work and approach

 According to the Impact Report 2008/09, the Environmental Justice Foundation pursues its goals through: investigation, campaigns, aiding grassroots action by communities in producer countries and catalysing consumer, business and governmental action internationally.

 It sends its own reporters to investigate, document and compile reports of environmental and human rights abuses in the Global South.
 It also works on the ground to help train local groups in effective investigative and reporting techniques to publicise abuses in their area and then advocate on those issues nationally and globally.

 EJF's work often takes it into partnership with other NGOs, national governments and international bodies, businesses and corporations.
 It works with celebrity ambassadors to publicise its campaigns including its Patrons – artist Rachel Whiteread, actress Emilia Fox, writer Iain Banks, explorer Benedict Allen and model, actress and activist Lily Cole.
 Nobel Prize-winner Harold Pinter, CH, CBE was an EJF Patron from 2003 to 2008.